dell/csm-docs/content/docs/deployment/csminstallationwizard/_index.md

     helm repo update
     ```

-2. Copy the downloaded values.yaml file.
+2. Copy the downloaded `values.yaml` file.

 3. Look over all the fields in the generated `values.yaml` and fill in/adjust any as needed.

-4. For the Observability module, please refer [Observability](../../observability/deployment/#post-installation-dependencies) to install the post installation dependencies.

-5. If Authorization is enabled , please refer to [Authorization](../../authorization/deployment/helm/) for the installation and configuration of the Proxy Server.

->NOTE: Only the Authorization sidecar is enabled by the CSM Installation Wizard.
-The Proxy Server has to be installed and configured separately.

-6. If the Volume Snapshot feature is enabled, please refer to [Volume Snapshot for PowerStore](../../csidriver/installation/helm/powerstore/#optional-volume-snapshot-requirements) and [Volume Snapshot for PowerMax](../../csidriver/installation/helm/powermax/#optional-volume-snapshot-requirements) to install the Volume Snapshot CRDs and the default snapshot controller.

->NOTE: The CSM Installation Wizard generates values.yaml with the minimal inputs required to install the CSM.
+>NOTE: The CSM Installation Wizard generates `values.yaml` with the minimal inputs required to install the CSM.
 To configure additional parameters in values.yaml, please follow the steps outlined in [PowerStore](../../csidriver/installation/helm/powerstore/#install-the-driver), [PowerMax](../../csidriver/installation/helm/powermax/#install-the-driver), [PowerScale](../../csidriver/installation/helm/isilon/#install-the-driver), [PowerFlex](../../csidriver/installation/helm/powerflex/#install-the-driver), [Unity XT](../../csidriver/installation/helm/unity/#install-csi-driver), [Observability](../../observability/), [Replication](../../replication/), [Resiliency](../../resiliency/).

+4. If Observability is checked in the wizard, only the sidecar is enabled.
+Please refer to [Observability](../../observability/deployment/#post-installation-dependencies) to scrape metrics to Prometheus and load the Grafana dashboards.

+5. If Authorization is checked in the wizard, only the sidecar is enabled.
+Please refer to [Authorization](../../authorization/deployment/helm/) to install and configure the CSM Authorization Proxy Server.

+6. If your Kubernetes distribution doesn't have Volume Snapshot feature enabled, please refer to [this section](../../snapshots) to install the Volume Snapshot CRDs and the default snapshot controller.

 7. Install the Helm chart.